-There were life-oozing jungles and ever-never-changing deserts, out-of-reach peaks and beyond-surreal water-bodies.
-Some were chance discoveries known only to destinationless wanderers who had slipped off the beaten trails; others were long-lauded dreamscapes found along collectively traveled desire lines.
-The beauty of these landscapes was always unequivocal; but that deep nature love it inspired behind the eyeballs, far inside the mind, was of a secluded and volatile essence, which escaped any lame attempt of description.
+There were jungles dripping with life, and ever-never-changing deserts, peaks that perforated the sky, and waterbodies with delirious colors.
+Some were chance discoveries known only to destinationless wanderers, others were majority-dreamscapes that solidified along collectively traveled desire lines.
+The beauty of these landscapes was always unequivocal; but that deep love for nature it lit behind the eyeballs, far inside the mind, was of a volatile essence that escaped any lame attempt of description.

 stumbling upon marvelous spots between well-known lines praising landscape destinations